-A Dummy film about Jon Savage's photography A short interview with the wonderful music writer Jon Savage about his photos of the then-devastated patch of west London where punk came from.
+A short interview with the wonderful music writer Jon Savage about his photos of the then-devastated patch of west London where punk came from.

 Filming and editing: Mikael Gregorsky